Monitoring of water volume in a porous reservoir using seismic data: Validation of a numerical model with a field

-We present a comprehensive study on employing neural networks to characterize water storage using seismic data from the Laukaa test site.
-Section \ref{sec:meas2} describes the field measurements at the Laukaa site.
-In Section \ref{sec:for}, we discuss the simulation of measurement data and the synthetic modeling of the site.
-The use of neural networks to characterize water storage is discussed in Section \ref{sec:inv}.
-Section \ref{sec:results} offers a thorough analysis of the results, with a focus on the water volume predictions and the results of the SHAP analysis.
-In Section \ref{sec:conc}, we summarize our findings and suggest possible directions for future research.
+In this study, we present a comprehensive framework for estimating water volume in a porous reservoir using seismic data and neural networks, validated through field experiments at the aforementioned Laukaa test site.
+Section~\ref{sec:meas2} provides an overview of the site and details the seismic measurements conducted under varying water table conditions.
+In Section~\ref{sec:for}, we describe the construction of a 3D numerical model that replicates the test site, used for simulating synthetic seismograms based on Biot’s poroviscoelastic theory.
+Section~\ref{sec:inv} introduces the neural network architecture, including the data preprocessing steps, training methodology, and interpretability analysis using SHAP values.
+Results are shown in Section~\ref{sec:results}, with a focus on the water volume predictions and the SHAP analysis.
+In Section \ref{sec:conc}, we summarize our findings.